 Corrosives and irritants are a group of chemicals that have the ability to cause inflammation or burns (of various degrees) to tissues.
 This can include eyes, skin, and/or respiratory system.
-These chemicals can be classified as highly water soluble, moderately water soluble, or primarily lipid soluble.
-They can also be classified as having a high pH (alkali) or a low pH (acid).
-Depending on these characteristics the damage suffered to the exposed tissue is predictable allowing treatment to begin even before many of the symptoms present themselves.
+These chemicals can be classified as <a href="https://high.night.n

-• Follow Gateway Protocol on the initial patient approach/evaluation.
+Follow Gateway Protocol on the initial patient approach/evaluation.